SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 that is, the code in the first ``defer`` statement executes after code in the second, and so on.

-You use a ``defer`` statement to do any necessary cleanup that should be performed regardless of whether an error occurred or not.
-Examples include closing any open file descriptors and freeing any manually allocated memory.

 ..
 TODO Example